drugs4covid/bio-ner/README.md

 2. `docker run --name webapp -it --network 'host' -e SOLR_URL="http://librairy.linkeddata.es/solr/" alvaroalon2/webapp_bionlp:cpu`

 ## CORD-19 Annotation
-The proposed system will be used in a practical case: Annotation of CORD-19 corpus which contains thousands of COVID-19 related articles.
-For this purpose, the corpus will be previously pre-processed, to separate it on paragraphs, and loaded in a Solr database with the use of [https://github.com/librairy/cord-19](https://github.com/librairy/cord-19).
+The proposed system has been used in a real-world use-case: Processing of CORD-19 corpus which contains more than 300K coronavirus related articles.
+For this purpose, the corpus has been previously pre-processed, to separate it on paragraphs, and loaded in a Solr database with the use of [https://github.com/librairy/cord-19](https://github.com/librairy/cord-19).
 In order to ease the use of this annotation the use of the dockerized version is recommended.
 The repository on Docker Hub for this docker image can be found on:[https://hub.docker.com/r/alvaroalon2/bionlp_cord19_annotation](https://hub.docker.com/r/alvaroalon2/bionlp_cord19_annotation).
 Docker image includes the models within the image.
 If it was not wanted to use the provided online Solr database endpoint 'http://librairy.linkeddata.es/solr/', then the environment variable should not be passed in docker run.

 ### GPU Support